mikeCenters/Baby-Affinity/README.md

 Release:
 - version 1.0.2
 Development:
-- version 2.0
+- version 2.0.0

 ## Overview

-Baby Affinity is an iOS app designed to help expectant parents find and choose the perfect baby name using an intuitive rating system.
-The app features a comprehensive database of over 2000 names and allows users to rate names based on their preferences.
-The app employs an adaptation of the ELO rating system to determine and display an Affinity Rating for each name, making it easier for users to discover names they love.
+Choose Your Perfect Baby Name with Baby Affinity!

+Selecting a baby name has never been more enjoyable!
+Baby Affinity transforms the name selection process into an exciting journey with its unique and fun approach.
+As you explore and choose names, our innovative Affinity Rating System tracks your preferences and assigns each name a personalized rating, helping you find the perfect name for your little one.

+Why Baby Affinity?

-Baby Affinity is proud to be the first app to introduce a name rating system for users.
-The app monitors your in-app selections to curate a personalized list of potential names for your baby.
+Baby Affinity proudly introduces the first name rating system designed just for you.
+With a database of 2000 names and a sophisticated rating algorithm inspired by the ELO system, our app curates a personalized list of names based on your choices and preferences.
+No two lists are ever the same!

-## Features
+### Features:

-- Affinity Rating System: Rate names and see how they rank according to your preferences using an advanced rating algorithm.
+- Affinity Rating System: Discover names that align with your tastes using our advanced rating algorithm.
+- Share Names: Collaborate with a partner to find names you both love.
+- Mark Favorite Names: Indicate which names are your favorite.
-- Over 2000 Names: Browse through a curated list of over 2000 baby names.
+- 2000 Names: Access a diverse and ever-growing collection of names.
-- Reset Your Ratings: Easily reset your ratings if you want a fresh start.
-- Dark Mode Support: Enjoy a sleek and modern interface with full support for dark mode.
+- Privacy: Your data is secure and protected within Apple’s ecosystem.
-- In-App Support: Get help and support directly within the app.
+- In-App Support: Get immediate help and support directly within the app.
-- Privacy: Your data is kept secure and private within Apple's ecosystem.
-- Share names with a partner to collaborate and find a name you both enjoy.
+- Dark Mode Support: Enjoy a sleek, modern interface that’s easy on the eyes, even in low light.
+- Reset Your Ratings: Start fresh whenever you want with the simple reset feature.

+Uncover Unique Names Just for You!

+Baby Affinity’s Affinity Rating System is more than just a tool; it’s your personal baby name expert.
+By analyzing your selections and preferences, it provides a tailor-made list of names, ensuring that your choice is as unique as your family.

+Get ready to embark on a fun and exciting journey to find your baby’s perfect name with Baby Affinity.
+Download now and start discovering!

 ## ToDo

-- FIXME: Search and Add Names
+- Search and Add Names
-- FIXME: Add Tags to create categories.
+- Add Tags to create categories.
-- FIXME: Add precurated top names as a banner to add names to your favorites.
+- Add precurated top names as a banner to add names to your favorites.
 These could be pulled from the global list as rising names or top 10 global names.
-- FIXME: Update the Unit Tests.
+- Update the Unit Tests.

 # Change Log: